-The maximum permitted period of study for completing a programme of N year duration will be N+2.
-In exceptional cases, extension may be provided by the authorities of the institute on genuine grounds.
+For all programmes the maximum permitted period of study for completing a programme seven year as the credits earned and deposited into the Academic bank of credits is valid for seven years.
 However, scholarships / stipends will be available only as per the regulations governing the relevant schemes/programmes of the awarding agency.